syagawa/cameyamasan/README.md

 M5Stack Timer Camera X controlled by python on Raspberry Pi with Wi-Fi.

-Start the Wi-Fi server with M5Stack Timer Camera X and get the image with Raspberry Pi by HTTP request.
+Start the server with M5Stack Timer Camera X and get the image with Raspberry Pi by HTTP request.

 ## specs